abatilo/actions-poetry/README.md

 in-project = true
 ```

-- or to run the following commands in the github actions to create the `poetry.toml` file:
+- or to run the following commands in the GitHub Actions to create the `poetry.toml` file:

 ```sh
 poetry config virtualenvs.create true --local